 - · Device Profiles are resumed first.

 - Storage Profiles are resumed next.

-- · Analyzing Models and Analyzing Scripts are resumed at last.
+- · Analyzing Scripts are resumed next.

+- Analyzing Models are resumed next.

+- Monitoring Views are resumed at last.

 In cases where the X-Tools Server suspends Configuration Files because of low memory conditions, the following measures can be performed: